TheVantaDev/OS_Simulator/docs/roadmap.md

 #### Goal

-Evolve Aurora OS into a **connected, persistent multiplayer hacking environment**, inspired by long-lived worlds such as _Grey Hack_ and _Hackmud_.
+Evolve EduOS into a **connected, persistent multiplayer hacking environment**, inspired by long-lived worlds such as _Grey Hack_ and _Hackmud_.

 #### Success Criteria